 A respect for honest ingredients coupled with innovation and technique helped skyrocket Frasca chef Lachlan Mackinnon-Patterson to one of Food & Wine magazine's Best New Chefs.
 That was in 2005, but the accolades continue to pile up with nods in Bon Appetit, Gourmet, the New York Times, Esquire, and James Beard.
 Master sommelier Bobby Stuckey uses his finesse to oversee staff and charms diners in the elegant, understated dining room.

-This upscale Boulder restaurant serves natural, contemporary Italian cuisine like bison Bolognese.
+This upscale Boulder restaurant serves natural, contemporary Italian cuisine.
+Try the Colorado bison bolognese with orecchiette pasta, fresh herbs, and shaved Grana Padano.

 A neighborhood haven where each server has sommelier-status and the menu changes daily.